mclark04/CSLM_MATLAB/README.md

 This is an early draft of the project to translate the Canadian Small Lakes Model from FORTRAN to MATLAB.
 The original code was provided by Murray MacKay and is detailed in MacKay 2012, MacKay et al. 2016, and MacKay 2019 (see below).
 It is currently working for both example files provided (Lake239.ini/Lake239.met and PitLake2019.ini/PitLake2019.met).
 There is a reasonable fit between the MATLAB and the FORTRAN models.
 More details will be provided in the near future.
 Currently the code is broken up into a few sub routes and the main RunLake() function.
 The subroutines are described as follows:

-# These twi are general functions call throughout the codebase:
+# These two are general functions call throughout the codebase:
 ###   XIT
 Exit function to crash safely, used in FORTRAN to log buggs, here it is just kept for compatabilty
 ###  EQNST